 Koyna Stage IV Hydroelectric Project

-The Koyna Hydroelectric Plant, a branch of the Krishna Basin, is a concrete dam 103.2 m above the foundation, built on the Koyna River, in Satara district, Maharashtra state, India.
+The Koyna Hydroelectric Plant, a branch of the Krishna Basin, is a concrete dam 103.2 meters above the foundation, built on the Koyna River in Satara District, Maharashtra, India.
 It is the second-largest hydroelectric project in the country and impounds water to generate 1960 MW in four phases.
-The power plant was established in the year 1966 with the first two phases; Due to the increase in demand, the power plant was expanded with a new stage with a capacity of 1000 MW, called "Stage-IV".
-The installed capacity of this stage alone is 1000 Mw.
-This stage is mostly used to cater for the peak hour demands of the electric grid.
+The power plant was established in the year 1966 with the first two phases.
+Due to the increase in demand, the power plant was expanded with a new stage with a capacity of 1000 MW, called "Stage-IV".
+The installed capacity of this stage alone is 1000 MW.
+This stage is mostly used to cater to the peak-hour demands of the electric grid.

 Direct To Your Inbox !